-In 1992, after 18 years of nursing, Vida was appointed CEO of the Winslow Indian Health Center in Arizona.
-During her nine-year tenure, Vida established the first Indian Traditional Medicine Program in the Indian Health Services and successfully integrated complementary medicine in an allopathic clinical setting.
-She also implemented and acquired the first mobile medical van in the Navajo Area Indian Health Service.
+During her nine-year tenure as CEO at the Winslow Indian Health Center, Vida established the first Indian Traditional Medicine Program in the Indian Health Services; successfully integrated complementary medicine in an allopathic clinical setting; and acquired the first mobile medical van in the Navajo Area Indian Health Service for primary health services.
+During her time at Winslow, Vida’s revolutionary work won her the prestigious American Hospital Association Federal Sector Special Achievement Award for Innovative Leadership.

-In 2006, Vida took over as the Turn-Around Specialist/CEO at a tribal health care facility in California on the verge of losing its funding.
-Within one year, under her astute and innovative leadership, the employee, staff and tribal issues were resolved, and systems operations were restructured.
-The turn-around was so extraordinary the California Rural Indian Health Board gave the facility “Clinic of the Year Award,” the first award they had received in twenty-six years of operations.
-In 2011, as the CEO of a CA north coast healthcare organization, Vida engaged the Board of Directors and staff to improve the patient experience, which was reflected in being accredited for the first time by the Accreditation Association for Ambulatory HealthCare.
+In the mid 2000’s, Vida was hired as a Turn-Around Specialist/CEO at a tribal health care facility in California on the verge of losing its funding.
+The turn-around was so extraordinary the California Rural Indian Health Board gave the facility “Clinic of the Year Award,” the first award received in twenty-six years of operations.

 Sarah is a dedicated Nurse where excellent, high-quality patient care is of utmost priority.